Primordial black holes and magnetic fields in conformal neutrino mass models: Numerical results

 The previous results were obtained for the $\mathrm{U(1)_{B-L}}$ model.
 We now examine the case of generic $\mathrm{U(1)}^\prime$ charges.
 In Fig.~\ref{fig:PHBs_proj_genericcharges} we show projections in the $(M_\mathrm{PBH},f_\mathrm{PBH})$ plane with color scales for $g_L x_\mathcal{H}$ (left panel) and $g_L x_\sigma$ (right panel).

 We find that $x_\mathcal{H}$ introduces dispersion in the parameter space, resulting in a weak correlation with both $f_\mathrm{PBH}$ and $M_\mathrm{PBH}$.
-Similarly, the PBH parameters are weakly correlated with $g_L x_\sigma$, although as in the $\mathrm{U(1)_{B-L}}$ case, most points cluster in a narrow range $g_L x_\sigma = [0.50,0.60]$.
+Similarly, the PBH parameters are weakly correlated with $g_L x_\sigma$, although as in the $\mathrm{U(1)_{B-L}}$ case, most points cluster in a narrow range $g_L x_\sigma = [0.50,0.70]$ to produce the small values of $\beta/H(T_p)$ required.
 Thermodynamic parameters, SGWB, and magnetic fields exhibit correlations consistent with those in the B$-$L model.

 In \cref{fig:parameters_proj} we present scatter plots of various projections of the model's parameter space.
-The region enclosed by the black solid contour is excluded by LVK (with SNR $>10$) and the gray dotted (red dash-dotted) contour defines the region where peak magnetic field strengths for $b=0$ ($b=1$) exceed the lower bounds set by blazars.
+The region enclosed by the black solid contour is excluded by LVK (with SNR $>10$) and the gray dotted contour defines the region where peak magnetic field strengths for $b=0$ exceed the lower bounds set by blazars.

-In \cref{tab:BP} we present three benchmark points: BP-1 features microlensing events at the Roman telescope, BP-2 produces detectable $\gamma$-ray signals, and BP-3 generates detectable magnetic fields, and microlensing, $\gamma$-ray and GW signals with PBHs saturating the DM relic abundance ($f_\mathrm{PBH} = 1$).
+In \cref{tab:BP} we present three benchmark points: BP-1 features microlensing events at the Roman telescope with PBHs saturating the DM relic abundance ($f_\mathrm{PBH} = 1$), BP-2 produces detectable $\gamma$-ray signals, and BP-3 generates detectable magnetic fields, microlensing events, $\gamma$-ray signals and GW signals, with a subdominant PBH abundance.
+BP-3 is a point from the focused scan in Fig.~\ref{fig:primordial_Bfields_dedicated}.

 In \cref{fig:parameters_proj}, the DM abundance shows a weak correlation with the model parameters.
 However, along the lower edge of the regions in the right panels of the first two rows ($g_L x_\sigma \sim 0.55$ and $\lambda_\sigma \sim -0.063$) most points have $f_\mathrm{PBH}$ close to unity.
 The neutrino sector parameters are also weakly correlated with $f_\mathrm{PBH}$ as can be seen from the right panels of the last two rows.
 In contrast, all model parameters exhibit a strong correlation with the PBH mass.
 Specifically, larger values of the $\mathrm{Z^\prime}$, $h_2$ and $N_i$ masses correspond to lighter PBHs, as for the $\U{B-L}$ model.
 Also, higher values of $\mathrm{Tr}(\bm{y_\sigma})$ and lower values of $\sqrt{\mathrm{Tr}(\bm{y_\nu}\bm{y_\nu}^\dagger)}$ are associated with heavier PBHs.